Last updated on May 19, 2023 at 01:24 pm

 - Ask them what they need and want.
 The worst thing you can do is make assumptions about generations or groups of employees.
 Start by getting the facts right about your specific employees.
 And asking employees for regular feedback has an added benefit: it helps employees feel cared for and valued.

 - Take that intel and reflect on your current systems, processes, and ways of communicating.
-An internal communications audit might be in order here.
-Do you have the channels this group said they’d prefer?
+An internal communications audit might be needed.
+Do you have the comms channels this group prefers?
 Are your communications shared in multiple formats to accommodate different learning styles?
 What do your other employees think about potential new ways of working?

 - Get creative.
-There is nothing wrong with trying something new, so long as you’re testing and tracking your success with data.
+There’s nothing wrong with trying something new, as long as you’re testing and tracking your success with data.

 - Keep advocating for your employees.
 Internal communications teams have always had a good finger on the pulse of the needs of employees.
 It might be up to you to start the internal conversation about new ways of working, the importance of DEI, and realigning on purpose.
 Use your expertise to help your company evolve as your workforce changes.

 Remember that all people, regardless of their generation, want to be valued and respected.
 So, don’t just focus on surveying and starting focus groups with Generation Z because they’re the new kids.
 Try to learn: